R3 data recovery logo

 Today the server room has just one of the original racks and still has over 60 TB of temporary storage but that's just for memory sticks and relatively small amounts of temporary storage.

-R3 give an accurate cost of the full recovery at the time of quoting wherever possible.
+R3 gives an accurate cost of the full recovery at the time of quoting wherever possible.

-Look for genuine reviews and when comparing like for like be aware R3 do not advertise who their clients are.
-We are under NDA and confidentiality agreements with government bodies, financial institutions, mod contractors, trading standards investigators, solicitors, barristers, data controllers, hospital trusts, manufacturers, musicians, writers, developers and individuals.
+Look for genuine reviews and when comparing like for like be aware that R3 does not advertise who their clients are.
+We are under NDA and confidentiality agreements with government bodies, financial institutions, mod contractors, trading standards investigators, solicitors, barristers, data controllers, hospital trusts, manufacturers, musicians, writers, developers, and individuals.
 Recovering data is our remit and any praise from a client helps with the working day but we remain dedicated to confidentiality and dedication to the highest possible success rates in the world.